 Roz joined the Business School in 2009 to teach Responsible Management as part of the University’s commitment to the Principles of Responsible Management Education.
 She now combines her teaching in the Business School with her university-wide role as Head of Student Engagement with its focus on empowering young people to maximise their learning journey inside and outside the classroom.

-She was awarded a National Teaching Fellowship Award in 2015 in recognition of her outstanding contribution to student learning and the wider teaching profession.
+She is a Fellow of the Higher Education Academy and was awarded an HEA National Teaching Fellowship Award in 2015 in recognition of her outstanding contribution to student learning and the wider teaching profession.
 In 2012 she was awarded a Senate Learning and Teaching Award for her innovative approaches to classroom teaching and work with colleagues on pedagogy for business education.
 She has conducted several research projects into the challenges students face as they transition into higher education, from which she has developed creative new approaches to first year study.
 These feature in her co-edited book Educating for Responsible Management (2016).

 Areas of expertise